-25. December free admission days in SF
+22. December free admission days in SF

 We love San Francisco for its vibrant culture, history, and resources, but it’s no secret that living here costs a pretty penny.
 Whether you’re a college student on a budget, or a bargain hunter wanting to see the sights, this list will certainly help you get started.

-26. Current and upcoming museum exhibitions in SF
+23. Coolest December museum exhibitions in SF

 As we enter a new month in San Francisco, many local museums are refreshing and replacing their temporary exhibitions.
 Now’s a great time to take stock and plan ahead to see some of these wonderful displays before they’re gone.

-28. After Dark at the Exploratorium
+24. After Dark at the Exploratorium

 The Exploratorium’s 18+ After Dark events are a must for some epic kid-free fun at their exhibits.
 After Dark happens each Thursday from 6-10pm with a different theme every week, featuring guest speakers, films, great music, and more.